Countly/countly-sdk-documentation/react_native_bridged/next.md

   that the push token mode should be set before initialization.
 Use the method below.
 </p>
-<pre>// Important: call this method before init method
+<pre>// Important: call this method before initWithConfig method
-Countly.pushTokenType(Countly.messagingMode.DEVELOPMENT, "Channel Name", "Channel Description");
+countlyConfig.pushTokenType(Countly.messagingMode.DEVELOPMENT, "Channel Name", "Channel Description");
 // Countly.messagingMode.DEVELOPMENT
 // Countly.messagingMode.PRODUCTION
 // Countly.messagingMode.ADHOC</pre>
 <p>
   When you are ready to initialize Countly Push, call
   <code class="JavaScript">Countly.askForNotificationPermission()</code> after
-  <code class="JavaScript">init</code>, using the method below.
+  <code class="JavaScript">initWithConfig</code>, using the method below.
 </p>
 <pre>// CUSTOM_SOUND_PATH is an optional parameter and currently only support Android.<br>Countly.askForNotificationPermission("CUSTOM_SOUND_PATH");
 // This method will ask for permission,